jariou/mklotz/original/HomeShop/ftaper/Readme.md

-﻿# CMITER
+﻿# FTAPER
-11/03/04	Something for the woodworkers.
-Compute the blade tilt and miter gauge angles for cutting compound mitered pieces to assemble into a 'polygonal conoid' shape.
-See also POLYCONE, SINE and SINEBAR.
+02/24/11	Two spheres can be used to measure a female taper.
+This program uses the measurement data to calculate the taper angle.
+See also TAPER.